cunnie/writings/NaNoWriMo.md

 While this was going on, Taggart was breathing the millions of packets in the Pentagon datacenter, the fishbowl.
 Everything came together.

-_Julia is trapped in a Tokamak in Princeton, NJ._
+_Julia is trapped in the Tokamak in Princeton, NJ._

 and,

 _They will try to destroy her._

-Almost at the speed of light he fleed the dark, windowless building with the strange ball at the center.
-He flew up the Northern Seeabord.
+He fled the dark, windowless building with the strange ball at the center.
+He flew up the Northern Seabord, fast as thought.

+And yet, with all that speed, he barely arrived in time.